SAP-archive/teched2020-DEV165/exercises/Ex-2.Design_Your_IFlow.md

 - You have completed all the steps mentioned in the [Prerequisites](/exercises/Prerequisites/Prerequisites_for_DEV165.md)
 - You have set up and tested connectivity to all the non-SAP systems like **Slack**, **GMail** and **BambooHR** - [Setting Up Connectivity to Non-SAP Systems](/exercises/Ex-1.Setting_Up_Connectivty_to_Non_SAP_Systems/Ex-1.Setting_Up_Connectivty_to_Non_SAP_Systems.md)

 **NOTE:** This part of the exercise will be a little more time consuming compared to the other sections you have completed till now.
 This is by design since we want you to experience the usability of the web-based integration flow designer.
-In case you want to speed up this process, you can download the integration flow from the **Assets** folder and deploy it on **Cloud Integration**.
-The folder contains a document explaining how you can import and deploy the integration flow.
+In case you want to speed up this process, you can download the integration flow from the [**Assets**](/exercises/Assets) folder and deploy it on **Cloud Integration**.
+The folder contains [a how-to document](/exercises/Assets/how-to-use-this.md) explaining how you can use this predeisigned integration flow.

 ## Designing Your Integration Flow